elormyador/lux/doc/lux.md

 Several commands has a lineno as parameter.
 It is a string which is divided in several components.
-The components are separated with a colon and are used to refer to line numbers in include files and macros.
-Each component may either be a line number, an (possibly abbreviated) file name or a combination of both separated with an at-sign (int@file).
+The components are separated with a colon and are used to refer to line numbers in include files, macros and loops.
+The first component is a bit special.
+It may be a file name or a line number.
+The file name may be abbreviated.

 Assume that there is a file called main, which includes a file called outer at line 4 and the file outer includes a file called